-This minor, offered by the Museum of Art and Archaeology and the Department of Art History and Archeology, provides students with a systematic introduction to the history, philosophy, and role of museums.
+This minor, offered by the Museum of Art and Archaeology and the School of Visual Studies, provides students with a systematic introduction to the history, philosophy, and role of museums.
 The program blends academic theory with practical experience to provide students with an opportunity to build a foundation applicable for work in either University or public museums.

 Curriculum: The program comprises six courses designed to introduce students to the history and role of museums in society; to the philosophical, legal and administrative issues that face the modern museum; and to the exhibition and preservation skills required of a museum curator.
 The emphasis of the program is on museum management, curatorial responsibilities (collections management and exhibition) and educational interpretation.
 Internships and field trips to local museums provide additional insight into the world of museum professionals.

 Admissions: Students who undertake the museum studies minor are normally already enrolled as graduate students in degree-granting academic departments.
-Students should apply at the beginning of the fall semester to the Director of Graduate Studies, 109 Pickard Hall, for admission to the program
+Interested students should contact the Graduate Director for Art History in the School of Visual Studies for more information.